 Lithuanian support for Ukrainian defence is not just government policy.
 It is heartfelt.
 A local journalist recently started a crowdfund to buy a Bayraktar attack drone from the Turkish government for the defenders of Ukraine.
 Donations came in, mostly in sums of a few hundred euros, from teachers and old age pensioners.
 The full amount, €5.8 million, was raised in three days.

 Perhaps the memories of Lithuanian people are working well after all.
 But I wonder about us Australians.
 We feel, like the Midnight Oil song, “our country was never in flames".
 We’ve all but forgotten the Death Marches from the last time war came to our shores.
 To jolt us out of our amnesia, we need immigrants and ambassadors like Darius, who have come from oppressive countries.
 And we need to listen to them.

 We need to recruit them into our national defence conversation.
 Because these are the people who have a sense of urgency.
-We should not have to wait until we are threatened with invasion.
 The Lithuanians did not wait until the bear stirred.
 They got ready ten years before.
-In the minds of people I meet at the Australian War College, that is the point we are at now, though it could be much closer.